EDUCBA Logo

 Conclusion

-From the above article, we saw how we use can drop schema from the database along with different methods of drop schema like drop schema, drop schema if exists and how we can drop multiple schemas and drop schema cascade with different examples.
-From this article, we saw how we can handle operation correctly because drop schema is a permanent operation.
+From the above article, we saw how we can drop schema from the database along with different methods of drop schema like drop schema, drop schema if it exists and how we can drop multiple schemas and drop schema cascade with different examples.
+From this article, we saw how we can handle operation correctly because drop schema is permanent.

 Recommended Articles